carmine560/trading-assistant/README.md

 ### Encrypt Configuration File ###

 The `%LOCALAPPDATA%\trading-assistant\HYPERSBI2\trading_assistant.ini`
-configuration file stores the configurations above.
+configuration file stores the configurations.
 If your GnuPG-encrypted `%LOCALAPPDATA%\trading-assistant\HYPERSBI2\trading_assistant.ini.gpg` configuration file exists, `trading_assistant.py` will read from and write to that file.
 By default, it uses the default key pair of GnuPG.
 However, you